MicrosoftDocs/azure-media-services/media-services/latest/drm-content-key-policy-concept.md

 ---
-# Mandatory fields.
-See more on aka.ms/skyeye/meta.
 title: Content Key Policies in Media Services - Azure
 description: This article gives an explanation of what Content Key Policies are, and how they are used by Azure Media Services.
 author: IngridAtMicrosoft
 ms.service: media-services
 ms.topic: conceptual
-ms.date: 08/31/2020
+ms.date: 3/16/2022
 ms.author: inhenkel
 ms.custom: seodec18
 ---

 # Content Key Policies